3. Truth Vortex

 Truth Vortex

-Back at work after the weekend of his school reunion, Nathan tried to talk to colleagues and friends about the meaning of life.
-Some furrowed their brows, shrugged their shoulders, and said they had no idea if life had meaning.
-Others insisted with a hint of desperation, “Life must have meaning!”
-An older colleague put his arm around Nathan’s shoulder and said, “Come on, man.
-Life's pointless—always has been.”
-He continued in an encouraging tone, “Don’t exhaust yourself like this.
+Back at work after his school reunion, Nathan tried to talk to colleagues and friends about the meaning of life.
+Some furrowed their brows, shrugged, and said they had no idea if life had meaning.
+Others insisted, almost desperately, “Life must have meaning!”
+An older colleague put his arm around Nathan’s shoulder and said, “Come on, life’s pointless.
+Always has been.”
+He continued in a sympathetic tone, “Don’t exhaust yourself like this.
 Life is to be lived, not to be understood or agonized about.”

 Nathan frowned at his colleagues around him.
-They appeared to him like humans on hamster wheels: work-eat-stare-at-screens-sleep.
+Humans on hamster wheels: work-eat-stare-at-screens-sleep.
 Trapped in lives no one had chosen, yet no one could seem to escape.
-Nobody really thinking.
-Nobody questioning.
+Nobody really thinking or questioning.
 Nobody trying to figure out what truly matters in life.
-Nobody viciously jangling the chains that bind them to this meaningless void.
+Nobody viciously lunging against the chains that bind them to this meaningless void.

 He had to decipher what life was all about.